Reading time: ~8 minutes

 FROM payment;

-Result: Returns the total number of rows in the payment table.
+Result: the query returns the total number of rows in the payment table.

 COUNT(column) vs COUNT(*)

-So, if the column contains NULL values, COUNT(column) can return a smaller number than COUNT(*).
+If a column contains NULL, COUNT(column) can be smaller than COUNT(*).

 SELECT